Jamie Rose: Book

-Jamie Rose's memoir/self-help book about her experiences learning the tango and how it affected her relationship, Shut Up and Dance!
+Rose's memoir/self-help book about her experiences learning the tango and how it affected her relationship, Shut Up and Dance!
 The Joy of Letting Go of the Lead--On the Dance Floor and Off, was released September 15, 2011.

 Personal life

 Rose married filmmaker James Orr in 1986, though they later divorced.
 In 2006, Rose married actor Kip Gilman, whom she met on a blind date in 1997.
 They divorced in 2017.
 Since September 2007, she has been teaching acting through her JRose Studio in Los Angeles, California.